mfouesneau/pyphot/doc/photometry.rst

 ================================

 It is sometimes not obvious that there are important differences between photometric systems.
-But even less known the difference between detector count types (energy or photons) which requires also special care.
+But even less known is the difference between detector count types (energy or photons) which requires also special care.

-In this section, we review the important details for computing the luminosity and the magnitude of a star through a photometric passband filter.
+In this section, we review the important details for computing the luminosity and the magnitude of a star through a photometric passband.
 We do not discuss calibration, which in principle is covered by instrument documentations.

+Synthetic photometry uses transmission curves that typically include a variety of wavelength-dependent components (a filter transmission, the response of the optical elements of the telescope and instrument, the detector sensitivity, sometimes a telluric absorption component, ..).
+Transmission curves are usually named after the associated filter, and it is up to the user to verify that the other components are also included.
+In this documentation, we use the terms filter throughput, transmission curve, response function, or simply filter, interchangeably, to refer to a transmission curve, generally leaving the verification of the nature of these transmission curves to the user.

+Most modern detectors count photons, rather than cumulating the energies of these photons.
-If we consider a filter throughput (a.k.a, transmission curve, or response function) defined in wavelength by the dimensionless function :math:`T(\lambda)`, this function tells you what fraction of the arriving photons at wavelength :math:`\lambda` actually get through the instrument.
-Therefore, the total number of photons, per unit time per unit area, received in this filter is
+If we consider a filter throughput (a.k.a, transmission curve, or response function) defined in wavelength by the dimensionless function :math:`T(\lambda)`, this function tells you what fraction of the arriving photons at wavelength :math:`\lambda` actually get detected (on average).
+Therefore, the total number of photons, per unit time per unit collecting area, expected to be detected in this filter is

 .. math::